Join us for a seminar about trusts.

 What, then, is SELCO’s role?
 Our advisors act as a liaison between you and the trustee, guiding you through the process of establishing your trust services.
 We can also help balance distributions for beneficiaries and make sure assets are invested wisely.
 Our Trust Services team understands the complexities of trust administration and will work side by side with your lawyer and CPA to ensure all legal, tax, and administrative needs are efficiently managed.
 Most of all, we offer the reassurance that your and your heirs’ financial futures will be handled with professionalism, understanding, and care.

-* Comerica Bank & Trust is not affiliated with SELCO Investment & Retirement Services, CUSO Financial Services, L.P. or any of its representatives.
+* Trust services provided by Comerica Bank & Trust.
+Comerica is not owned by or affiliated with SELCO Investment & Retirement Services, CUSO Financial Services L.P. or any of its representatives.

 Nondeposit investment products and services are offered through CUSO Financial Services, L.P. ("CFS"), a registered broker-dealer (Member FINRA/SIPC) and SEC Registered Investment Advisor.
 Nondeposit investment products offered through CFS are not NCUA/NCUSIF or otherwise federally insured, are not guarantees or obligations of the credit union, and may involve investment risk including possible loss of principal.
 Investment Representatives are registered through CFS.
 SELCO Community Credit Union has contracted with CFS to make nondeposit investment products and services available to credit union members.